British sitcom: Rising Damp

 The ITV production of 28 episodes (1974–78) of Rising Damp written by Eric Chappell, is sometimes called the best of all ITV sitcoms.
-It starred Leonard Rossiter as Rigsby, a miserly, seedy, and ludicrously self-regarding landlord of a run-down Victorian townhouse who rents out his shabby bedsits to a variety of tenants: Ruth Jones, an unmarried woman approaching middle age, played by Frances de la Tour; Alan Moore, a medical student played by Richard Beckinsale; and Philip Smith, a cultured sales representative supposedly descended from African royalty, played by Don Warrington.
+It starred Leonard Rossiter (The Fall and Rise of Reginald Perrin 1976) as Rigsby, a miserly, seedy, and ludicrously self-regarding landlord of a run-down Victorian townhouse who rents out his shabby bedsits to a variety of tenants: Ruth Jones, an unmarried woman approaching middle age, played by Frances de la Tour; Alan Moore, a medical student played by Richard Beckinsale (Porridge); and Philip Smith, a cultured sales representative supposedly descended from African royalty, played by Don Warrington.
 Chappell defended Rigsby by saying "[he]was not a racist or a bigot, but he was prejudiced and suspicious of strangers.
 But he accepted Philip and his only concern afterwards was that he didn't get a leg over Miss Jones."
 Warrington who was born in Trinidad, stated: "There were certain aspects of it that were politically incorrect.
 On the other, you can see how it held up a mirror to the way we were living."
 The series won the 1978 BAFTA for Best Situation Comedy and was the highest-ranking ITV sitcom in the BBC's Britain's Best Sitcom, coming in 27th overall.
 Frances de la Tour received an Evening Standard British Film Award in the category of "Best Actress" for her performance as Ruth Jones.

 Happy Ever After

-Broadcast 1974–1979 on BBC1 for 41 episodes over 5 series, starring Terry Scott and June Whitfield, with Beryl Cooke, Happy Ever After was written by John T. Chapman, Eric Merriman, Christopher Bond, John Kane and Jon Watkins.
+Broadcast 1974–1979 on BBC1 for 41 episodes over 5 series, starring Terry Scott and June Whitfield (Absolutely Fabulous and Last of the Summer Wine), with Beryl Cooke, Happy Ever After was written by John T. Chapman, Eric Merriman, Christopher Bond, John Kane and Jon Watkins.
 It was based on a Comedy Playhouse pilot called "Happy Ever After" which aired on 7 May 1974.
 Scott and Whitfield play the archetypal suburban sitcom marriage of a middle-class couple who find themselves alone when their grown-up daughters leave home.
 However, they are not alone for long as Aunt Lucy comes to live with them, along with her talking mynah bird.
 The show was followed with Terry and June (1979-1987), with Scott and Whitfield reprising their roles for a further 65 episodes in 9 series.